- What Is a Project Schedule?

 Project scheduling is all about managing your tasks.
 As we covered earlier, tasks are the small jobs that lead to your final deliverable.
 Defining those tasks is the first step towards proper project management.

 Import a task list from any spreadsheet, or use of our built-in templates to get started.
-Add durations to those tasks to set them on a timeline on the Gantt.
+Add durations and due dates to those tasks to set them on a timeline on the Gantt.

 Set holidays in the software, both global and local, to know your team’s availability.
 This is most helpful in managing remote teams.
 Outlining your typical working days is the best first step if you don’t have the other information readily available.